1. Blog

 The main issue that birch sugar causes in dogs is changes in blood glucose due to hypoglycemia.
 This is when blood sugar levels drop rapidly and the body isn’t able to keep up with the release of insulin needed to counteract the low blood sugar.

 Hypoglycemia in dogs can lead to seizures, loss of consciousness, and even liver failure.
-This is one of many reasons to always check the ingredients of human food you share with your furry friend and to be sure foods that aren’t meant for dogs are stored where they can’t get access.
+Always check the ingredients of human food before sharing it with your furry friend.
+Additionally, store foods meant for humans out of your dog’s reach.

 Other Sweeteners That Are Toxic To Dogs